GA-Dallas/The_FERN_Stack/README.md

 This is what's happening:

 1. First we expose our database object by calling [`.database()`](https://firebase.google.com/docs/reference/js/firebase.database) on `firebase`
-2. Then we have access to a method called [`.ref()`](https://firebase.google.com/docs/reference/js/firebase.database.Reference#ref), which allows us to reference a key inside our RTDB; it will be created if it doesn't exist
+2. Then we have access to a method called [`.ref()`](https://firebase.google.com/docs/reference/js/firebase.database.Reference#ref), which allows us to reference a "collection" location inside our RTDB; it will be created if it doesn't exist
-   - Think of it as a reference to a collection inside a document-based database
-3. Now that we've referenced the location where our data belongs, we can pass our data to another method called [`.set()`](https://firebase.google.com/docs/reference/js/firebase.database.Reference?authuser=0#set), this method writes data to the the referenced database location, and will also overwrite any data at this location and all child locations
+3. Now that we've referenced the location where our data belongs, we can pass our data to a method called [`.set()`](https://firebase.google.com/docs/reference/js/firebase.database.Reference?authuser=0#set), this method writes data to the the referenced database location, and will also overwrite any data at this location and all child locations
 4. According to the [firebase documentation](https://firebase.google.com/docs/reference/js/firebase.database.Reference?authuser=0#set), [`.set()`](https://firebase.google.com/docs/reference/js/firebase.database.Reference?authuser=0#set) returns a promise, so we can handle either case of it's outcome with [JavaScript's `.then()` or `.catch()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises)
 5. In this case we can `console.log()` a message